-NSF and ASC reviewed the following source documents and have incorporated a suite of appropriate mitigation measures into their project description.
+SIO reviewed the following source documents and incorporated a suite of appropriate mitigation measures into the project description.

-(1) Protocols used during previous

-NSF and USGS-funded seismic research

-cruises as approved by NMFS and

-detailed in the "Final Programmatic

-Environmental Impact Statement/

-Overseas Environmental Impact

-Statement for Marine Seismic Research

-Funded by the National Science

-Foundation or Conducted by the U.S.

-Geological Survey;"
+(1) Protocols used during previous NSF and USGS-funded seismic research cruises as approved by NMFS and detailed in the "Final Programmatic Environmental Impact Statement/ Overseas Environmental Impact Statement for Marine Seismic Research Funded by the National Science Foundation or Conducted by the U.S. Geological Survey;"